revng/revng/include/revng/Model/README.md

 type: struct
 fields:
   - name: MyRef
-    reference:
-      pointeeType: model::TypeDefinition
+    referenceTo: model::TypeDefinition
-      rootType: model::Binary
 ```

-This gets translated in C++ as a `TupleTreeReference<model::TypeDefinition, model::Binary>`.
+This gets translated in C++ as a `TupleTreeReference<model::TypeDefinition, model::Binary>`,
+where `model::Binary` is the root type of the `TupleTree` this struct is a part of.

 #### Upcastable structs